synth-mania/LLM-researcher-old/README.md

 - Ollama
 - Python packages listed in requirements.txt
-- Recommended model: phi3:3.8b-mini-128k-instruct or phi3:14b-medium-128k-instruct (with custom context length as specified)
+- Recommended model: phi3:3.8b-mini-128k-instruct or phi3:14b-medium-128k-instruct (with custom context length as specified) Make sure you have gcc and g++, for the dependencies in requirements.txt to compile properly.

 ## Contributing
 Contributions are welcome!
 This is a prototype with room for improvements and new features.